Alfred James Broomhall: Return to the Nosu

 After the war, Broomhalls returned to China in 1946 and Broomhall went to Nosuland, leaving his wife and two daughters at Luoshan, southwest China, for a while.
 In the end the Broomhalls spent four more years among the Nosu and established a clinic before the arrival of the Communists.
-In 1947 Jim finally arrived at the place he had dedicated his life to serve, a region in southwestern Sichuan where he could minister again to the Yi people.
+In 1947 he finally arrived at the place he had dedicated his life to serve, a region in southwestern Sichuan where he could minister again to the Yi people.
 He had traveled the thousand miles from Lanzhou to Liangshan.
 Supported by British missionaries, Ruth Dix and Joan Wales, he opened a clinic to help the sick and to spread the Gospel at the same time.
 He was greatly loved by the local people.
 In order to dispel the misunderstanding and fear the public had for people with leprosy, he invited a leper to live in his house for a year.
-The Yi were appalled when Jim took in a leper.
 The two shared a room and ate the same food.
-The villagers were so outraged that the leper would endanger Jim this way that they wanted to kill him, but his condition improved, although the irreversible damage could not be undone.
-Jim often traveled far and wide by donkey to treat patients in remote mountain areas for free.
+The Yi were appalled when he took in a leper.
+The villagers were so outraged that the leper would endanger him in this way that they wanted to kill him, but his condition improved, although the irreversible damage could not be undone.

-Jim rode a mule along the river banks, treating patients and inviting them to a clinic that he had established.
+Broomhall often traveled far and wide by donkey to treat patients in remote mountain areas for free.
+He rode a mule along the river banks, treating patients and inviting them to a clinic that he had established.
 On one occasion he removed a young man's festering arm (it had been damaged in a dynamite explosion) and replaced it with an artificial limb, much to the joy of the boy's family.
 One summer he rode his mule up into remote mountain villages, tending the sick.

-Without even the aid of an x-ray machine, Jim performed two operations on a girl with a crippling bone disease and gave her a new life.
+Without even the aid of an x-ray machine, he performed two operations on a girl with a crippling bone disease and gave her a new life.
 As a medical doctor, Broomhall performed these operation hundreds of times, and became much respected among the local Yi people.

 In 1951 the Broomhalls spent several months under house arrest, at the end of which they were expelled from China by the Communists with their four daughters.
 Many local Yi came to bid farewell to the missionary family.